 - FEMA continues to expedite movement of commercially pre-sourced and commercially procured critical supplies from the global market to medical distributors in various locations across the U.S. through Project Airbridge.

-- As of May 13, Project Air Bridge has completed 139 flights with an additional 48 scheduled, or in transit, for a total of approximately 187 flights.
+- As of May 18, Project Air Bridge has completed 151 flights with an additional 68 scheduled, or in transit, for a total of approximately 219 flights.

-- Seven flights landed yesterday, May 13: two in Chicago, two in New York City (JFK), two in Los Angeles and one in Columbus, OH.
+- Four flights landed yesterday, May 18: three in Chicago and one in Los Angeles.

-- □ Two flights are scheduled to land today, May 14: one in New York City (JFK) and one in Louisville, KY.
+- □ Four flights are scheduled to land today, May 19: two in Chicago, one in Los Angeles and one in Columbus, OH.

 - It is important to note that any number of variables can affect international flight schedules, causing unexpected delays or cancellations.

-- Through Project Air Bridge, the following supplies have been delivered from overseas manufacturers to the U.S. and into private sector supply chains from March 29 through May 13:
+- Through Project Air Bridge, the following supplies have been delivered from overseas manufacturers to the U.S. and into private sector supply chains from March 29 through May 18:

-- More than 1.3 million N95 respirators
+- Nearly 1.4 million N95 respirators

 - 921 million gloves

-- 93.4 million surgical masks
+- 97.4 million surgical masks

-- 16.1 million surgical gowns
+- 19 million surgical gowns

-- More than 2.3 million thermometers
+- □ More than 2.4 million thermometers

-- More than 1 million face shields
+- More than 1.4 million face shields

 - Nearly 392,000 coveralls

 - □ 109,000 stethoscopes

 - □ 370,000 oxygen masks

 - More than 160,000 cannulas

-- Since April 12, 42 flights carrying nearly 44 million FEMA-procured masks and respirators from 3M have landed in the U.S. The masks are inventoried at a warehouse and then distributed to prioritized areas as determined by FEMA and HHS. - The strategy to allocate medical supplies and equipment is based on COVID-19 disease activity and its effects, as well as the need to facilitate distribution of limited supplies to areas where resources are needed most urgently. - Leveraging quantitative data sets provided by FEMA, HHS and CDC, FEMA's National Resource Prioritization Cell combines these data streams, analyzes the available COVID-19 disease activity data to determine current and potential future areas that most urgently require resources. - The team of experts works through this process every 96 hours to ensure resource prioritization recommendations are driven by the best available or most current data.
+- Since April 12, 44 non-airbridge flights carrying over 48 million FEMA-procured masks and respirators from 3M have landed in the U.S. The masks are inventoried at a warehouse and then distributed to prioritized areas as determined by FEMA and HHS.

+- Two non-airbridge flights of FEMA-procured Hanes gowns departing from Dominican Republic and Honduras are scheduled to arrive in Dallas/Fort Worth today.
+The gowns are inventoried upon arrival before being distributed to prioritized areas determined by FEMA and HHS. - The strategy to allocate medical supplies and equipment is based on COVID-19 disease activity and its effects, as well as the need to facilitate distribution of limited supplies to areas where resources are needed most urgently. - Leveraging quantitative data sets provided by FEMA, HHS and CDC, FEMA's National Resource Prioritization Cell combines these data streams, analyzes the available COVID-19 disease activity data to determine current and potential future areas that most urgently require resources. - The team of experts works through this process every seven days to ensure resource prioritization recommendations are driven by the best available or most current data.